 - Government enticement to participate in criminal activity.

-Of those factors, the former is by far the most important.
-A defense attorney will be required to prove that the defendant was an unsuspecting and gullible pawn, as opposed to someone with a criminal mindset who happened to come upon an opportunity to commit a crime.
+Most importantly is by far the last defense.
+A defense attorney will be required to prove that the defendant was an unsuspecting and gullible pawn, unlike someone with a criminal mindset who happened to come upon an opportunity to commit a crime.

 You Deserve an Advocate